chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/ec2-stop-by-id.md

 ## Experiment Examples

-### Common and AWS specific tunables
+### Common and AWS specific Tuneable

-Refer the [common attributes](../common-tunables-for-all-experiments) and [AWS specific tunable](./aws-experiments-tunables) to tune the common tunables for all experiments and aws specific tunables.
+Refer to the [common attributes](../common-Tuneable-for-all-experiments) and [AWS specific tunable](./aws-experiments-Tuneable) to tune the common Tuneable for all experiments and aws specific Tuneable.

 ### Stop Instances By ID